FintanK/software-development-notes-bookmarks/README.md

 - https://github.com/atularen/ngx-monaco-editor (Browser-based code editor for Microsoft.
 Angular component.)

+## Architecting your Angular applications with Nx (Highly recommended)

+Nx is brilliant.
+It allows you to manage your application with a more advanced CLI tool that automates more than the standard Angular CLI.

+Nx Workspace
+Workspace-Specific Schematics
+State Management
+NgRx
+Data Persistence
+Linters
+Code Formatter
+UpgradeModule and dowgradeModule helpers

+Find out more at https://nrwl.io/nx/overview

 # State Management for Web Applications

-Application state: Just like the server, the browser can have different types of states.
+Just like the server, the browser can have different types of states to manage...

 - Server Response Data
 - User information